 GLOBAL CLIMATE CHANGE AND ENVIRONMENT

 USAID partners with Laos to address the transboundary environmental issues facing countries in the Lower Mekong Region.
-USAID assists the Government of the Lao PDR in improving forest management practices that reduce carbon emissions from land use and in helping communities become more resilient to the adverse impacts of climate change.
+USAID assists the Government of Laos in improving forest management practices that reduce carbon emissions from land use and in helping communities become more resilient to the adverse impacts of climate change.
 For example, USAID is helping to develop forest management plans in two provinces while promoting a greater decision-making role for women in land-use planning.
 Additionally, USAID is promoting sustainable green development and better social and environmental safeguards for infrastructure in Laos and throughout the region.
 Since Laos is situated between Southeast Asia and China — the leading global consumer of illegal wildlife and animal parts — USAID is raising awareness in the region of the illegal wildlife trade and supporting the ASEAN-Wildlife Enforcement Network’s efforts to combat it.

 Last updated: November 24, 2015